rpgreview/papersandpaychecks/pnp.md

 **Alcohol**

-A character may drink a quarter of their CON in as standard doses with no immediate ill-effects.
+A character may drink a quarter of their STR in as standard doses with no immediate ill-effects.
 For example, a standard dose of alcohol is 10 grams, approximately 250ml of beer, 125ml of wine, or a 30ml nip of high strength spirits.
-If the number of standard doses exceeds this value, they must make a CON characteristic test with a target number of 7.
+If the number of standard doses exceeds this value, they must make a STR characteristic test with a target number of 7.
 If they fail, they will feel nauseous, but with no additional effects.
 Regardless of whether they fail or succeed, they will gain a temporary bonus of +1 CHA, representing a lowering of internal social barriers.

-For each multiple of the calculated CON value (i.e., .25 CON, .50 CON, 1.00 CON,  1.25 CON etc.) an additional roll is required, with an increase of +2 per increase (i.e., 9, 11, 13, 15, 17 etc).
+For each multiple of the calculated STR value (i.e., .25 STR, .50 STR, 1.00 STR,  1.25 STR etc.) an additional roll is required, with an increase of +2 per increase (i.e., 9, 11, 13, 15, 17 etc).
 At this stage all skill and characteristic checks will also be at -2 per multiple.
 A second fail will cause the character to get sick, and, if they insist on drinking, a third roll will lead them to pass out.
 At the point of the second roll, the character gains a total of +2 CHA, and should make a personality check to determine whether they are going to be a lively and social, or sombre and contemplative; they will also be at -2 to resisting social influence checks.

 > "That was so wrong"
 > Princess Leia, lying in bed with Luke Skywalker, in Robot Chicken: Star Wars, 2007